-Within the employed UK labour force as a whole during this period, 12% of employed people self-identified as from an ethnic minority: 3% as Black, 5% as Asian, 1% as Mixed, and 3% as an 'Other' ethnic group, 6 although actual figures may vary due to underreporting.
-By comparison, ethnic diversity was higher across all academic staff at UK universities, where 18% identified as belonging to an ethnic minority: 2% as Black, 11% as Asian, 2% as Mixed, and 2% as an 'other' ethnic group.
-The greater proportion of staff from ethnic minorities at UK universities appears to be to a large extent due to higher proportions of Asian staff employed.
+Within the employed UK labour force as a whole during this period 12% of employed people self-identified their ethnicity as follows: 3% as Black, 5% as Asian, 1% as Mixed, and 3% as an 'Other' ethnic group,7 although actual figures may vary due to underreporting.
+By comparison, ethnic diversity was higher across all academic staff at UK universities, where a total of 18% identified their ethnicity as different than White, as follows: 2% as Black, 11% as Asian, 2% as Mixed, and 2% as an 'Other' ethnic group.
+The greater proportion of minority ethnic staff at UK universities appears to be to a large extent due to higher proportions of Asian staff employed.